 Upcoming Litters

-Dakoda x Phoenix Boy
+Dakoda and Phoenix Boy

 Dakoda is a perfect blend of field and show lines.
 She’s an active mountain dog who loves adventure but also knows how to relax at home.
+We anticipate an October homing date for her pups.

 If you are interested in one of these litters, please complete our Adoption Application form, and we’ll be in touch.